Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Milan and Toronto.
+To all the kids in Woodstock and Bremen.

-I'm losing my edge to the art-school Portland kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Shanghai kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.